What is a Travel and Expense Policy and How to Improve It (Whitepaper Included)

 What Is a Travel and Expense Policy?

-A T&E policy is a corporate policy that governs employee spending during a business trip or when entertaining someone on behalf of the business.
 Naturally, many of the expenses incurred during such events are business expenses that the company should cover.
 However, since most companies don't want to write a blank check to employees, it is vital to have a policy governing how companies can spend money, what it can be spent on and how the costs will be covered or reimbursed.

 For example, a T&E policy may require working with certain vendors for travel arrangements.
 It may establish a per diem that employees can use for meals and other minor expenses during business trips.
 The policy should also explain how employees can submit expenses for reimbursement.